-As we mentioned at the start of the article, COVID-19 has significantly changed the field of web development in that it is more in-demand than ever before.
+As we mentioned at the start of the article, COVID-19 has significantly changed the field of web development in that it is more in demand than ever before.

 Given that the world’s businesses were thrust into the online world with no warning, there had to be someone there to work on this conversion from bricks and mortar to servers and binary — and those were the web developers.

 To add, those in the industry who were capable of working alongside brands immediately on full-stack web development were pushed to the front of hiring.
-That had meant that essentially all capable web developers were hired and unemployment was pushed to the lowest in a very long time.
+That meant that essentially all capable web developers were hired and unemployment was pushed to the lowest in a very long time.

-That in mind, although the coronavirus pandemic has changed the way we all live and greatly damaged economies across the globe, we’re still seeing growth and stability in the web development fields, offering some reassurance for those looking to learn web development with Upskilled before entering the industry.
+With that in mind, although the coronavirus pandemic has changed the way we all live and greatly damaged economies across the globe, we’re still seeing growth and stability in the web development fields, offering some reassurance for those looking to learn web development with Upskilled before entering the industry.